toofpaste/PortfolioCLI/README.md

 To run the application, open your machine's terminal and type in the following commands within the main project directory

 `npm install` This will allow the viewer of this project to have access to the CLI (command line interface) for webpack.

-`npm run build`
-This will automatically build the bundle once.
-The entry file has production ready code (minified).

 `npm run start`
 This will watch the file changes in `./src` and automatically build the bundle with dev build (not minified).
 This is a continuous monitoring so to stop it just type the key combination `Ctrl + C` within the terminal.